-COVID-19 national public health emergency extension and associated UnitedHealthcare actions
+UnitedHealthcare's response to COVID-19 public health emergency extension

 As communicated by the Department of Health and Human Services, the national public health emergency has been extended through Jan.
 20, 2021.
 As a result, UnitedHealthcare will take the following actions: